(see DO-7, § 13)

 Who Is Not an NPS Volunteer

-If the NPS funds a youth organization using a financial assistance agreement to provide wages, stipends, and/or living expenses, the youth is not an NPS volunteer.
-These participants must be covered for liability through the youth organization, not the NPS, as stipulated in the legal agreement between the NPS and the organization.
+For example, if the NPS funds a youth organization using a financial assistance agreement to provide wages, stipends, and/or living expenses, the youth is not an NPS volunteer, and their work hours cannot be counted as VIP hours.
+In addition, these participants must be covered for liability through the youth organization, not the NPS, as stipulated in the legal agreement between the NPS and the organization.

 (see DO-7, § 5)